flowsforapex/apex-flowsforapex/docs/UsingTimerEvents.md

 These can be set on a task, a userTask, or a subProcess.
 When this object becomes the current task, a timer is started.
 If the object is still the current object when the timer fires because it has not yet been completed, the underlying task continues, and a new subflow starts to operate in parallel to execute the 'reminder' path.
 The new 'reminder path' performs a task_complete on the boundary event, moving the process on to the first task on that path.
 Non-Interupting Timer Boundary Events are used to implement reminder processes, or to start time-delayed parallel process paths.
 If the underlying task completes before the timer fires, the 'reminder path' timer and associated subflow are deleted.
+Multiple non-interrupting timer events can be set on a single task, userTask, or subProcess.
-In the example above, task A has a non-interrupting boundary timer attached to it.
+In the example above, task A has one non-interrupting boundary timer attached to it.
 If task A is not completed in the given 20 seconds, the timer fires - which starts task 'A Reminder' on a parallel subflow to the main subflow.

 ## Event Based Gateway with Timer